emile-mathieu/emile-mathieu/README.md

 Welcome to my Profile !
 ------------------------

 I’m currently a CS major in University interested in full stack development.
-I have proficient knowledge in Javascript Java and Python .
+I have proficient knowledge in Javascript, Java and Python.
 Feel free to view my projects !

 * 🌍  I'm based in the UK
 * 🧠  I'm currently learning Javascript with ReactJS's library, Swift IOS, SQL and advance topics of Java such as (Computer Networks & Junit).